didclab/CClient/getting-started.md

 Sometimes you may want to see which endpoints you have registered.
 This can be done with the `credential_id_list` method.
 You can use `credential_id_list` to list all of your registered **Credential Identifiers** of any endpoint type.
-The types that can be can use are members of the `Endpoint_type` enumeration (See the [Onedatashare namespace](https://didclab.github.io/CClient/namespaceOnedatashare.html) for reference.)
+The types that can be used are members of the `Endpoint_type` enumeration (see the [Onedatashare namespace](https://didclab.github.io/CClient/namespaceOnedatashare.html) for reference.)
 ```